EENI Global Business School

 The Central Bank of West African States (BCEAO) is the financial institution of the eight Member States of the West African Monetary Union.
 The Central Bank of the West African States is an international public institution based in Dakar.

 The West African Development Bank (BOAD) is a common institution created to finance the economy development in West African Monetary and Economic Union.
-It was created on November 1973.
+It was founded on November 1973.
 Its Member States are Benin, Burkina Faso, Ivory Coast, Guinea-Bissau, Mali, Niger, Senegal, and Togo.

 The Economic and Monetary Union of the Africa West (WAEMU) belongs to the West African Economic Area.